-Sand and cement are relatively cheap commodities compared to other construction materials, so the largest proportion of the cost to render a house comes from labour charges and scaffolding.
+Sand and cement are relatively cheap, compared to other building materials.
+So, the largest parts of rendering costs come from labour charges and scaffolding.

-Typical house rendering prices will always vary depending on a number of factors.
+Typical house rendering prices will vary depending on several factors.

 - Ease of access.